-In order not to give a bad example for young athletes, landing on both elbows or two hands, simultaneously, or one elbow and one hand is considered valid and should be evaluated with waza-ari and shido.
+These landings are given waza-ari for tori and shido for uke.
 In a golden score situation only waza-ari will be given by the referee.

-- · Landing only on one elbow cannot be used for assessment. - Landing on the side of the upper body should be evaluated with waza-ari. - Landing on one elbow, on the bottom or the knee with immediately continuation on the back will be waza-ari. - Rolling can be considered waza-ari if there is a break during landing or the landing is on the side (bottom to shoulder or shoulder to bottom).
-The difference of the rolling makes the evaluation of the points it is waza-ari when uke rolls on his side or hips. - Landing on the upper part of the shoulder should be evaluated with waza-ari.
+- · Landing only on one elbow cannot be used for assessment. - Landing on the side of the upper body should be evaluated with waza-ari. - Landing on one elbow, on the bottom or the knee with immediately continuation on the back will be waza-ari. - Landing on the upper part of the shoulder should be evaluated with waza-ari.